wmo-raf/climweb-docker/README.md

 startretries=3
 ```

-Save the file
+Save the file.

-After creating the configuration, tell supervisord to refresh its configuration and start the service:
+After creating the configuration, tell `supervisord`` to refresh its configuration and start the service:

 ```
 sudo superviserctl reread